7 Worst Drinks for a Carnivore Diet | Nasty Disruptors

 Not all drinks are created equal, and some are more damaging than others.
 One of the carnivore diet goals is to remove or eliminate things that could be causing harm.

 This article should point you in the right direction and explain why removing certain drinks from your drink list may be a good idea, especially anything with plant kingdom ingredients.

-If you are totally new to the carnivore diet, I would highly suggest picking up the book by the Carnivore Diet advocate himself, Dr. Shawn Baker, called “The Carnivore Diet.”
+If you are totally new to the carnivore diet, I highly suggest picking up the book by the Carnivore Diet advocate Dr. Shawn Baker called “The Carnivore Diet.”

 What drinks might be holding you back on Carnivore

-On the carnivore diet, you only eat food from the animal kingdom, and you avoid all plant-based foods.
-The same applies to drinks; technically, you should only drink water and drinks from the animal kingdom like milk… and even animal blood if you want to follow the Maasai menu.
+On the carnivore diet, you only eat food from the animal kingdom and avoid all plant-based foods.
+The same applies to drinks; technically, you should only drink water and beverages from the animal kingdom, like milk… and even animal blood, if you want to follow the Maasai menu.

-Then you can bring some things like coffee back into your diet, but if you feel worse after having reintroduced it, then coffee might be an issue for you, and you may want just to eliminate it for good!
+Then you can bring some things like coffee back into your diet, but if you feel worse after reintroducing it, coffee might be an issue for you, and you may want to eliminate it for good!

 7 Non-Carnivore Diet Drinks

-Any standard sugary fizzy drink should be avoided, whether Cola, Lemonade, Tango, or Mountain Dew.
+Any standard sugary fizzy drink should be avoided, whether Cola, Dr. Pepper, or Mountain Dew.
 There is a frightening amount of ingredients, many of which you might not even be able to pronounce, never mind know what they are.

 Diet Pepsi and other Similar Drinks

-It is a better choice than normal coke, but I would not say it is a good choice.
+It is a better choice than regular Coke, but I would not say it is a good choice.
 You see, they must try to get a nice flavored drink without using sugar.

-Therefore, diet sodas are filled with a huge number of artificial flavorings and sweeteners.
+Therefore, diet sodas are filled with many artificial flavorings and sweeteners.
 Artificial sweeteners have been shown to drive sugar cravings just as much as sugar, so be very careful if you have a sweet tooth.

 These can fall under the same issues as the above.